codeyaruj/p_security_cam/README.md

 # Store encodings, timestamps, etc.
 ```

-## License

-This code is provided as-is for educational and personal use.
-Ensure compliance with local laws regarding surveillance and biometric data collection.

 ## Support
 For issues or questions:
 1. Check the Troubleshooting section above
 2. Verify all dependencies are correctly installed